All Episodes

 I love that song, by the way.

-But he's cutting short his vacation to return to Washington tonight to tackle the looming fiscal cliff, which is looming even larger than the last time it was looming, when Rush was here on Friday.
+But he's cutting short his vacation to return to Washington tonight to tackle the looming fiscal cliff, which is looming even larger than the last time it was looming when Rush was here on Friday.

-I at least I I assume he has.
+At least I assume he has.

-Anyway, whatever it is, he's flying in tonight, because there's only five days until America goes over the fiscal cliff.
+Anyway, whatever it is, he's flying in tonight because there's only five days until America goes over the fiscal cliff.

 So who knows?

-Who knows what additional concessions he can get from the Republicans between now and then.
+Who knows what additional concessions he can get from the Republicans between now and then?

-You you're a bipartisan moderate to reach across the aisle type, and you're willing to surrender on increased federal spending by another couple of trillion dollars or whatever, but you can't get him on the phone.
+You're a bipartisan moderate to reach across the aisle type, and you're willing to surrender on increased federal spending by another couple of trillion dollars or whatever, but you can't get him on the phone.

-It's like the twelve days of Christmas, you know, on the first day of Fiscal Cliff negotiations, John Boehner gave to me a tax increase in a pear tree.
+John Boehner gave to me a tax increase in a pear tree.

-It's like the Mayan Apocalypse.
+It's like the Mayan apocalypse.

 You remember that?

-We had the it's like it was it uh what Friday?
+We had the, it's like it was.

 Friday we had the Mayan Apocalypse, and then Saturday morning you wake up and everything's exactly the same.

-And it's the same, it'll be the same the day after the fiscal cliff.
+It'll be the same the day after the fiscal cliff.

-Everything will be exactly the same, we'll still be the brokest nation in history, the entitlements will still be unsustainable, your taxes will still be going up.
+The entitlements will still be unsustainable, your taxes will still be going up.

 Every American family will still be saddled with three quarters of a million dollars as their share of the debt.